shaylavi/ecommerce_site/README.md

 Project for AIT

 ## Getting Started
-Create a file called *db-config.php*
-Copy in the text and insert values
+Create a file called *db-config.php* and copy in the text and insert values
 ```
 <?php
     $dbServer = "";